libdynd/libdynd/documents/developer-guide.md

 ### Kernels Source

 Kernels in DyND are mostly implemented in the 'include/kernels' directory.
-All kernels get built in the hierarchical_kernel class, which is defined in 'include/kernels/hierarchical_kernels.hpp'.
+All kernels get built in the ckernel_builder class, which is defined in 'include/kernels/ckernel_builders.hpp'.
 These kernels are intended to be cheap to construct and execute when they are small, but scale to hold buffering data and other information when what they are computing is quite complex.